joemisner/misnersplunktool/README.md

 This is useful for remote Universal Forwarder installations, allowing you to enable the deployment client, change the deployment server URI, and restart splunkd on the current instance.

+**Discovery Report**

+This comprehensive tool connects to multiple Splunk instances, creating a combined report of polled values across a deployment.
+The contents of this report is identical to the Report tab of an individual instance.

+To run this tool, a CSV file first needs to be completed in the format as included in the "discovery.csv" file located in this application's installation directory.

 ### Tabs ###